 Step Five: Look At Your Life Insurance

-If you have kids or dependants, unresolved debts, or own property or a business, you should get life insurance.
+You need life insurance if you have kids or dependents, unresolved debts, own property, or own a business.
 Talk with your estate lawyer to see if they have someone to help you decide if you need temporary, whole, or universal life insurance.

 Step Six: Handle Your Estate Taxes

-Most estates won’t owe federal taxes, but if your estate has an extremely high value, you could be exempt from this.
+Most estates won’t owe federal taxes unless your estate has an extremely high value.
 Married couples can transfer twice the federal limit so all assets are left to the spouse.

 Some states do have estate taxes and may levy the tax based on the estate’s value.
-Some states also have inheritance tax, which means your beneficiaries will need to pay taxes on their inheritance.
+Depending on your state, you may also have inheritance tax, which means your beneficiaries will need to pay taxes on their inheritance.
 Be sure to check with your estate lawyer to see if your state has these exemptions.

 Step Seven: Make Final Arrangements

 When planning your estate, you’ll need to make a funeral plan.
 During this process, you can either choose a funeral prepayment plan or set up a payable-on-death account for your funeral expenses.

-Make sure to make your final wishes known.
+Write out all your final wishes.
 Any final words to your loved ones along with your stance on organ donation should be explicitly stated.
 Finally, decide if you wish for a burial or cremation.

 Step Eight: Finalize and Safely Store Your Documents

-With your estate lawyer and your main executor, go over and access your:
+With your estate lawyer and executor, go over and access your: